 Her commitment to delivering first-class service and strong track record have earned her numerous accolades, including Barron’s Top 100 Women Financial Advisors, Barron’s Top 1200 Financial Advisors, Financial Times’ Top 100 Women Financial Advisors, Financial Times’ Top 400 Financial Advisors, Forbes’ Top Women Advisors, and Washingtonian’s Top Money Advisors.
 She has also been featured on the cover of Barron’s and profiled in Barron’s “Best Advice” column.

 She began her career in 1981 at Merrill Lynch.
 She joined Tucker Anthony in 1984 and served on its board of directors from 1998 until 2001, when it was acquired by RBC.
 She holds a Certified Investment Management Analyst (CIMA) certification from Wharton, has an Accredited Investment Fiduciary (AIF) designation, and is a member of the Investment Management Consultants Association (IMCA).
 She earned her undergraduate degree from Lafayette College.

-Outside of the office, Ann Marie is actively involved in philanthropic work, focusing on causes that support the needs of women and children.
-She serves on the boards of Women for Women International, a non-profit that supports the most marginalized women in countries affected by conflict and war, and Collegiate Directions, a non-profit that helps low-income, first-generation students from the Washington area apply to, attend, and succeed in college.
+Outside of the office, Ann Marie is actively involved in philanthropic work, focusing on causes that support the needs of marginalized women and children.
+She serves on the boards of Women for Women International, a non-profit humanitarian organization that provides economic and social support to women survivors of war, and Collegiate Directions, a non-profit that helps low-income, first-generation students from the Washington area to apply, attend, and succeed in college.
 She also serves on the Investment Committee of the National Cathedral School for Girls.
-In addition, she mentors high school and college students on financial literacy.
-Meeting with small groups on a quarterly basis, she advises these students on the basics of investing, saving, budgeting, using debt wisely, and living within their means.
+In all her interactions, Ann Marie goes beyond the numbers, always remembering that it’s one-on-one relationships that matter and ultimately bring about change.
+Committed to lifelong learning, she encourages the same with the young adults and high school students she mentors on financial literacy and personal investing.